cessda/cessda.guidelines.public/technical-infrastructure/index.md

   a step by step explanation of the build and deployment processes.
 * [Deploying Core Products]({% link technical-infrastructure/deploying-core-products.md %}) - explains the responsibilities of various
   Actors in order to get a new release deployed.
-* [Technical Infrastructure Details]({% link technical-infrastructure/technical-infrastructure-details.md %}) - shows a general overview
-  of the GCP projects, Jenkins CI/CD toolchain and GitHub code repositories and how they are integrated within the deployment pipeline.
+* [Repository Types]({% link technical-infrastructure/repository-types.md %}) - shows the different types of repositories used within the infrastructure, their naming conventions and their contents
 * [Jenkinsfile Template]({% link technical-infrastructure/template-jenkinsfile.md %}) - This shows the general form of a Jenkinsfile used to build a component.